 - W. Duke, Sons & Co.

-The W. Duke, Sons & Co.
-Advertising Collection includes a wide assortment of tobacco trading cards and other collectibles from the W. Duke, Sons & Co, Allen & Ginter, Kinney Bros.
+The W. Duke, Sons & Co. records and advertising materials includes a volume containing meeting minutes for shareholders and the Board of Directors, 1885-1891, along with a volume of company costs and expenses, 1909-1953.
+There are also advertising materials dated 1876-1904, including a wide assortment of tobacco trading cards and other collectibles from the W. Duke, Sons & Co, Allen & Ginter, Kinney Bros.
 Co., Liggett & Myers, and many other tobacco brands.
 The collection has been arranged into Trading Cards, Booklets, Albums, and Assorted, depending on the format of the materials.
 The Trading Cards Series is by far the largest, and includes card collections of notable actresses, baseball players, public figures, and politicians, alongs with collections of country costumes, flags, wildlife, ships, musical instruments, and flowers.
 The Booklets series is a sort of subset of the trading cards, featuring small card-size booklets with stories and illustrations of famous people.
 The Albums Series includes bound scrapbooks, with individual collected cards, as well as albums published by the different tobacco companies that printed an entire series of cards.
 Finally, the Assorted Series includes stationary, oddly-shaped cards, background material, and cigarette boxes and tobacco pouches, some still full of cigarettes and tobacco.

 Collection is open for research.